Who Is Covered By Uber’s Million-Dollar Accident Policy?

 When involved in a car accident while using Uber, it is vital to take specific steps to protect yourself and your rights.

-Step 2 – Report The Accident Immediately.
+Step 2 – Report The Accident

-Step 3 – Send A Notification to Uber.
+Step 3 – Send A Notification To Uber

 Apart from informing the police, it is crucial to file an accident report with Uber.
-You can conveniently do this online via Uber’s website or through the Help segment of the Uber app.
+You can conveniently do this online via Uber’s website or through the Help section of the Uber app.
 The report should have comprehensive data about the incident, including its location, circumstances, and descriptions of all vehicles implicated.
-If there are any injuries, report it as well.
+If there are any injuries, report them as well.
 However, you need to seek medical attention first before discussing the degree of your injuries.

-Step 4 – Seek Medical Attention and Collect Evidence of The Crash.
+Step 4 – Seek Medical Attention And Collect Evidence Of The Crash

-Visiting a hospital as soon as possible after being in an Uber accident is essential.
+Visiting a hospital after being in an Uber accident is essential.
 This will help Uber’s insurance provider determine your eligibility for benefits.
 Gather all necessary documents, like medical records, bills, and evidence supporting your injury claim.
 Additionally, collect evidence related to the accident, such as the police report, photos or video of the scene, screenshots of your Uber ride, and any communication you’ve had with Uber representatives.
 Collecting this evidence will help you build a stronger case.

-Step 5 – File An Insurance Claim.
+Step 5 – File An Insurance Claim

 • When the driver is available or awaiting a ride request:

-• $25,000 in property damage liability per accident
+• $25,000 in property damage liability per accident.

-• $50,000 in bodily injury liability per person
+• $50,000 in bodily injury liability per person.

-• $100,000 in bodily injury liability per accident
+• $100,000 in bodily injury liability per accident.

 • When the driver has accepted a ride and is en route or during the trip:

-• $1 million in third-party liability, uninsured & underinsured motorist insurance, and comprehensive & collision insurance (up to the actual cash value of the vehicle, with $2,500 deductible).
+• $1 million in third-party liability, uninsured & underinsured motorist insurance, and comprehensive & collision insurance (up to the actual cash value of the vehicle, with a $2,500 deductible).

 Recover Lost Wages, Property Damages, and Medical Fees.